hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/801_jnana-yoga_vii.md

 death of the old man, the birth of the new — the perishing of the false self, the realisation of the Atman, the one Self of the universe.

-The two great divisions of the Vedas are Karma Kânda — the portion pertaining to doing or work, and Jnâna Kânda — the portion treating of knowing, true knowledge.
+The two great divisions of the Vedas are Karma Kānda — the portion pertaining to doing or work, and Jnāna Kānda — the portion treating of knowing, true knowledge.
 In the Vedas we can find the whole process of the growth of religious ideas.
 This is because when a higher truth was reached, the lower perception that led to it, was still preserved.
 This